 During Mabon, the balance and harmony between the day and night are at a peak.
-The Autumn Equinox is a great time for self-reflection and gratitude.
+The Autumn Equinox is a great time for self-reflection and gratitude for all the blessings in your life.
 Now is the time to enjoy the simple pleasures in life.

-Representing the second harvest and is sometimes referred to as the Witches Thanksgiving.
+Since Mabon represents the second harvest, it’s sometimes referred to as the Witches Thanksgiving.

-Many traditions take place this time of year including – many Pagans (not all) celebrate the Autumn Equinox, Druids celebrate Alban Elfed, Norse Pagans (Heathens) celebrate Winter Finding, Celtic Pagans celebrate the Feast of Avalon, and Hellenic Pagans celebrate Boedromion.
+Many traditions take place this time of year!
+Many Pagans (not all) celebrate the Autumn Equinox, Druids celebrate Alban Elfed, Norse Pagans (Heathens) celebrate Winter Finding, Celtic Pagans celebrate the Feast of Avalon, and Hellenic Pagans celebrate Boedromion.

-Mabon celebrations usually include a feast similar to thanksgiving that varies depending upon what food is available during the autumn season.
+Mabon and Autumn’s celebrations usually include a feast similar to thanksgiving that varies depending upon what food is available during the Autumn season.
 Respect for mother nature is a common theme during many celebrations and rituals.

-Mabon is widely known as a time for harvesting.
+Mabon is widely known as a time of harvesting.
 Some pagans also conduct intentions or spells to focus upon one particular outcome while others celebrate the beauty of life itself!